apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 The metadata location in the registration record above needs to be specified as <code>jdbc://</code> to signal to CAS that SAML metadata for registered service provider must be fetched from JDBC data sources defined in CAS configuration.
 </p></div>

-{% include casproperties.html modules="cas-server-support-saml-idp-metadata-jpa" %}
+{% include casproperties.html properties="cas.authn.saml-idp.metadata.jpa" %}

 ### Identity Provider Metadata

 Metadata artifacts that belong to CAS as a SAML2 identity provider may also be managed and stored via JPA.
 Artifacts such as the metadata, signing and encryption keys, etc are kept inside a database table that would have the following structure:

 | Field                     | Description